wiicode/cybersecurity-framework/silver-training/platform-specific-macOS.md

 title: macOS 10.14 Mojave
 description: Secure configuration for macOS 10.14 Mojave
 published: true
-date: 2021-06-02T22:02:55.278Z
+date: 2021-06-02T22:03:45.187Z
 tags: silver, sourced, silver-training
 editor: markdown
 dateCreated: 2021-02-22T00:24:14.551Z
 ---

-# macOS 10.14 Mojave

-Secure configuration for macOS 10.14 Mojave
+> Secure configuration for macOS 10.14 Mojave {.is-info}

 This guidance was developed following testing performed on MacBook Pro and MacBook Air devices running macOS 10.14 (Mojave)

-It's important to remember that this guidance has been conceived as a way to satisfy the [12 End User Device Security Principles](https://www.ncsc.gov.uk/collection/end-user-device-security?curPage=/collection/end-user-device-security/eud-overview/eud-security-principles).
+It's important to remember that this guidance has been conceived as a way to satisfy the [12 End User Device Security Principles](/collection/end-user-device-security?curPage=/collection/end-user-device-security/eud-overview/eud-security-principles).
 As such, it consists of recommendations and should not be seen as a set of mandatory instructions requiring no further thought.

 Risk owners and administrators should agree a configuration which balances business requirements, usability and security.